 Prof. Teresa Barber:

 Barber, T.A., Edris, E.M., Levinsky, P.J., Williams, J.M, Brouwer, A.R., & Gessay, S.A.
 Amelioration of scopolamine-induced amnesia by phosphatidylserine and curcumin in the day-old chick.
-(Submitted to Behavioural Pharmacology).
+(In Press at Behavioural Pharmacology).

 Barber, T.A.
 (2016).
 Discrimination of shape and size cues by day-old chicks in two one-trial learning tasks.
 Behavioural Processes, 124, 10-14.

 Barber, T.A., & Kimbrough, T.N.
 (2015).
 Memantine improves observational learning in day-old chicks.
 Behavioural Pharmacology, 26, 407-410.

 Barber, T. A., & Haggarty, M. K. (2010).
 Memantine ameliorates scopolamine-induced amnesia in chicks trained on taste-avoidance learning.
 Neurobiology of Learning and Memory, 93, 540-545.